GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

 1. Run your application locally to check for basic errors, then deploy your application.
 1. View your deployed application in your web browser.
 Try using the search bar.
 When you search, the applicable photos should appear in a similar manner as the photos page, or else the text `No Search Results` should be displayed.

-Note: Examining the `labels` lists of the `ThumbnailReferences` in Datastore can help you determine whether or not the search is functioning as it is meant to.
+Note: Examining the `labels` lists of the `ThumbnailReferences` in Cloud Datastore can help you determine whether or not the search is functioning as it is meant to.

 If you encounter errors, use the `Logging` messages to debug your application.

 #### Congratulations!
 You now have a functioning shared photo album.

-Note: Other users you listed as collaborators during the `Set up` section should also be able to [modify the images in your GCS photo bucket](https://cloud-dot-devsite.googleplex.com/storage/docs/object-basics#upload) and see their changes take effect on the website.
+Note: Other users you listed as collaborators during the `Set up` section should also be able to [modify the images in your Cloud Storage photo bucket](https://cloud-dot-devsite.googleplex.com/storage/docs/object-basics#upload) and see their changes take effect on the website.

 ## Style